-Meagan, our lovely Brand Director, recently traveled to New York with her husband (and their besties) to celebrate their 6-year wedding anniversary.
+Meagan, our lovely Brand Director, recently traveled to New York in 3 days with her husband (and their besties) to celebrate their 6-year wedding anniversary.
 New York, in Meagan’s eyes, is all about the food – and lots of it!
 Think of the perfect couples’ getaway, with 2-dinners each night and a lot less sightseeing and a lot more shopping (because if you have a 2-year-old at home, you know shopping is mostly out of the question, so they did it up!).
 If you’re up for a trip full of comedy clubs, underground restaurants with reported Beyonce sightings and secret speakeasies, this is your type of guide.

 Read on for our Brand Director’s take on the perfect weekend spent in NYC…

 The older we get, the more red-eyes become our worst nightmare.
 To properly do New York in 3 days, you won’t want to be exhausted when you get there!
 Do yourself a solid and take a direct day flight to JFK.
 Though slightly more expensive, you’ll thank us.